60+ Stats On AI Replacing Jobs (2025)

 Where AI is Being Adopted

 Adopting AI comes with often significant costs.
 Larger organizations that can absorb these upfront expenses are thus more able and likely to adopt AI tools.
-According to IBM, 60% of larger companies had adopted AI in 2022.
+According to the 2025 State of AI report, these larger companies tend to use AI in more areas of the business.

 AI’s Potential to Create New Careers